 The lessee is liable for damage that goes beyond normal wear and tear.

-An independent appraiser of a leased vehicle is helpful before it is returned in order to objectively assess the condition of the vehicle and avoid possible disputes about damage.
+An independent appraiser of a leased vehicle is helpful before the leasing return in order to objectively assess the condition of the vehicle and avoid possible disputes about damage.

 The documentation of the vehicle history is important in order to provide proof of the condition and maintenance of the vehicle during its lifetime.